NOTES TO THE FINANCIAL STATEMENTS

-The Authority derives approximately 47% (47% in 2013) of its landing fee and terminal fee revenue from Air Canada and its affiliates.
-Management believes, however, that the Authority’s long-term exposure to any single airline is mitigated by the fact that approximately 92% of the passenger traffic through the airport is origin and destination traffic, and therefore other carriers are likely to absorb the traffic of any carrier that ceases operations.
+The Authority derives approximately 50.0% (47.0% in 2014) of its landing fee and terminal fee revenue from Air Canada and its affiliates.
+Management believes, however, that the Authority’s long-term exposure to any single airline is mitigated by the fact that approximately 93.0% (92.0% in 2014) of the passenger traffic through the airport is origin and destination traffic, and therefore other carriers are likely to absorb the traffic of any carrier that ceases operations.
 In addition, the Authority’s unfettered ability to increase its rates and charges mitigates the impact of these risks.

-On January 31, 1997, the Authority signed a 60-year ground lease with the Government of Canada (Transport Canada) for the management, operation and development of Ottawa International Airport.
-The ground lease contains provisions for compliance with a number of requirements, including environmental standards, minimum insurance coverage, specific accounting and reporting requirements, and various other matters that have a significant effect on the day-to-day operation of the Airport.
+The Authority as lessee: On January 31, 1997, the Authority signed a 60-year ground lease with the Government of Canada (Transport Canada) for the management, operation and development of Ottawa International Airport.
+The ground lease contains provisions for compliance with a number of requirements, including environmental standards, minimum insurance coverage, specific accounting and reporting requirements, and various other matters that have a significant effect on the day-to-day operation of the airport.
 The Authority believes that it has complied with all requirements under the ground lease.

-Based on forecasts of future revenues (which are subject to change depending on economic conditions and changes in the Authority’s rates and fees), estimated ground rent payments under this arrangement for the next five years are as follows:
+Based on forecasts of future revenues (which are subject to change depending on economic conditions and changes in the Authority’s rates and fees), estimated ground rent payments for the next five years are approximately as follows:

 (tabular amounts in thousands of dollars)